testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-autonomously-part1.md

 ### Genotype mapping

 Let's address the genotype question first.
 In traditional GAs, genotypes often encode multiple behavioral strategies that apply broadly: "jump more often," "play aggressively," "avoid edges."
 In our system, the input sequence encodes something more specific: *the ability to reach a particular state*.
 But this **is** a form of behavioral encoding!
-Consider an analogy: if a gene encoded "how to live exactly to 90 years and 1 day" in a deterministic world, that would be incredibly useful—a genotype containing just one gene is a valid genotype that produces a specific, valuable outcome.

-> The key insight: our input sequence represents **one gene**—a single behavioral instruction that takes Mario to a specific position.
-Our single-gene approach is a valid specialization of the general multi-gene GA framework.
+Our input sequences are genes that enable reaching specific game states—a valid specialization of the general multi-gene GA framework where each path represents a complete behavioral strategy for reaching a specific position.

 ### Absence of crossover